ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 64 (model.py lines 168-199)

 The model includes ELU layers to introduce nonlinearity (code line 173, 175, 177, 179, 181), and the data is normalized in the model using a Keras lambda layer (code line 172).
+The Model also include 3 dropout after each dense layer

 ####2.
 Attempts to reduce overfitting in the model